MichaelArdisa/PhaseJumper/README.md

 ## 💻 Setup

-If you want to try the game out, go to the right of the list of files, click "Releases".
+If you want to try the game out, go to the right of the list of files, click "Releases" or just click <a href="https://github.com/MichaelArdisa/PhaseJumper/releases/download/v1.0/PhaseJumper.zip">here</th>